twannylvsmusic-maker/Portfolio/README.md

 # Robert A. Van Dyke - Portfolio

-A comprehensive showcase of AI, data science, and prompt engineering projects.
+A showcase of my AI, data science, and prompt engineering projects.

 ## 🚀 Quick Deploy to GitHub Pages